Escape from Hong Kong

 After a couple of hours two Chinese arrived; one with a bad tempered and shifty expression who appeared to be the leader of the gang, the other spoke English and had been a steward on a British Freighter and knew Liverpool well.
 For a time they refused to believe that we were escaped prisoners but thought we were Japanese spies.
 We had with us packs, food, some equipment and watches.
 All these they viewed with the greatest suspicion, particularly the watches.
 Of course when the Jap catches any of them their valuables are immediately removed and their heads are usually chopped off; so I don’t really blame them.
 They could not understand how it was, if we really were prisoners, we had been allowed to keep all these things.
 They refused to believe that we had swum out of camp.
 “How is it” they asked, “that your packs and clothing are dry?”
 We explained to them that we had carried them on a raft, but they could not believe that the Japanese would allow us the opportunity to build such a thing.
 They were only convinced when they found that the shorts in our packs were still wet and tasted salt.

 The party walked north along the railway, which had been torn up by the Japanese.
 Once in contact with the Chinese forces, they were given help, accommodation and food.
-They arrived in Waichow on 12th Feb, coinciding with Chinese New Year, which delayed their progress.
+They arrived in Waichow on 12th Feb, shortly after the town had been razed by the Japanese, who had terrorised or murdered the inhabitants and left just three days before.
+Their arrival coincided with Chinese New Year, which was celebrated as usual, delaying their progress.
 From Waichow they headed for Longchuan, travelling by boat up the East River.